hpssjellis/my-examples-of-edge-impulse/silicon-labs-thunderboard2/README.md

 So I tried a blinky program to make sure my board was working, then dragged the .s37 file to the popup thunderboard folder it reset the thunderboard back to factory setting that work with the app!

 I then tried putting the .s37 file on this github and you can download .bin files but not .s37 files.
 I then zipped it and you can download that.
 I then changed the file name from .s37 to .bin and it still installs changing blinky back to the default app.
+Unfortuanately this .bin file is also not allowed to direct download from github and it shows exactly like the .s37 file so I deleted it.
 Not sure why SiliconLabs does not give this .bin file out (Probably a reason) as I was very upset when I thought I had basically bricked my board.
 The installation of the Silicon labs Simplicity setup is a large install and completely filled up almost making my old desktop un-useable (On second thought I think NRF-connect is the large installtion, oh well).

 I hope this bin is helpful to others who also have that sense of panick that you have bricked a new board.

-Drag this file [thunderboard-default.bin](thunderboard-default.bin) to your Thunderboard2 pop up folder to reset the board.
+unzip and drag this file [thunderboard-default.zip](thunderboard-default.zip) to your Thunderboard2 pop up folder to reset the board.